mfaani/mfaani/content/posts/why-cant-xcode-show-caller/index.md

 }
 ```

-As a result I often end up doing: 'Find call hierarchy' on the protocol function and and then
+It's because Xcode will look up _references_ for `LoggerProtocol.performLog` (vs. `Logger.performLog`).

-Trying to find all callers of `performLog` from above results in Xcode looking up _references_ for `LoggerProtocol.performLog`.
-Usually there are a lot of conforming types that implement a function.
-Xcode found 1 caller:
+Usually there are a lot of conforming types that implement a protocol function.
+In this sample project that I wrote, Xcode only found one caller:

 ![Jump to Definition](images/find-call-hierarchy-on-protocol.png "Xcode - Find call hierarchy on a protocol type,can find callers")